Georges Hugnet: The Love Life of the Spumifers

-Ubu Gallery is also pleased to offer a limited edition publication package, which was produced to coincide with the exhibition.
-Housed in an elaborate and evocative slipcase, it contains a fully-illustrated French version of La Vie amoureuse des Spumifères produced by Myrtille Hugnet, the widow of the artist, and a separate text-only English translation by Michael Fineberg.
-Ubu Gallery is also offering a deluxe version, produced by Myrtille Hugnet, housed in an illustrated clamshell box, and containing a limited edition, digital reproduction of a Spumifer.
+Ubu Gallery is also pleased to have offered a limited edition publication package, which was produced to coincide with the exhibition.
+Housed in an elaborate and evocative slipcase, it contained a fully-illustrated French version of La Vie amoureuse des Spumifères produced by Myrtille Hugnet, the widow of the artist, accompanied by a separate, text-only English translation by Michael Fineberg.
+Ubu Gallery is also offered a deluxe version, produced by Myrtille Hugnet, housed in an illustrated clamshell box, and containing a limited edition, digital reproduction of a Spumifer.

 Iowa Research Online: Dada/Surrealism, No. 19 / “Hugnet, Georges, La Vie amoureuse des Spumifères … The Love Life of the Spumifers” / 2013 / Cosana Eram

 Flavorwire / “Altered Postcards from the Belle Époque Featuring French Nudes and Comical Monsters” / September 5, 2012 / Paul Laster (slideshow)